tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-apply-v1alpha1.md

   The YAML to apply to the cluster.
 Required.

+- **disableSource** (DisableSource)

+  Specifies how to disable this.

+  <a name="DisableSource"></a>
+  *Points at a thing that can control whether something is disabled*

+  - **disableSource.configMap** (ConfigMapDisableSource)

+    This DisableSource is controlled by a ConfigMap

+    <a name="ConfigMapDisableSource"></a>
+    *Specifies a ConfigMap to control a DisableSource*

+  - **disableSource.configMap.key** (string), required

+    The key where the enable/disable state is stored.

+  - **disableSource.configMap.name** (string), required

+    The name of the ConfigMap

+- **discoveryStrategy** (string)

+  DiscoveryStrategy describes how we set up pod watches for the applied resources.
+This affects all systems that attach to pods, including PortForwards, PodLogStreams, resource readiness, and live-updates.

 - **imageLocators** ([]KubernetesImageLocator)

   Descriptors of how to find images in the YAML.